ChundailAishwarya/Customer-_-Churn-Analysis/README.md

 🚀 How to Use

-1. Open the .pbix file in Power BI Desktop.

-2. Use slicers to filter data dynamically.
+1. Use slicers to filter data dynamically.

-3. Analyze customer churn trends and patterns.
+2. Analyze customer churn trends and patterns.

-4. Generate insights for business decision-making.
+3. Generate insights for business decision-making.